Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: IceCube-Gen2: the road to precision neutrino astrophysics

 \subsection{Prospects for Gen2}

 Fortunately, Gen2~\cite{IceCube-Gen2:2020qha} will overcome the issues noted above for IceCube.
-Its effective volume will be about one order of magnitude larger, so \cref{fig:spectrumHESE} already indicates that Gen2 should observe events up to, at least, energies $E_\mathrm{dep} \sim 10^7 \, \mathrm{GeV}$.
+Its effective volume will be about one order of magnitude larger, so \cref{fig:spectrumHESE} already indicates that Gen2 should observe events at energies up to at least $E_\mathrm{dep} \sim 10^7 \, \mathrm{GeV}$.
+(Other neutrino telescopes~\cite{KM3Net:2016zxf, Baikal-GVD:2018isr, P-ONE:2020ljt} could have comparable sensitivity as long as their effective volume is as large as that of Gen2 and their energy resolution is good enough.)

 To quantify the potential of this future observatory, we carry out a simplified but realistic simulation of Gen2.
-We take the Gen2 optical effective area from Fig.~25 in Ref.~\cite{IceCube-Gen2:2020qha}, and compute the deposited energy distribution following Refs.~\cite{Gandhi:1998ri, Laha:2013lka}.
-We assume an energy resolution of 10\% for the deposited energy.
+We take the Gen2 optical effective area from Fig.~25 in Ref.~\cite{IceCube-Gen2:2020qha} that takes into account Earth attenuation, which is significant at Gen2 energies; for simplicity we neglect $\nu_\tau$ regeneration that is less important, specially for steep power laws.
+We compute the deposited energy distribution following Refs.~\cite{Gandhi:1998ri, Laha:2013lka}, and we assume an energy resolution of 10\% for the deposited energy.
 Following Ref.~\cite{IceCube-Gen2:2020qha}, we assume a minimum detectable neutrino energy of 200 TeV, below which the data may contain too many atmospheric background events.

 \Cref{fig:e_depo_gen2} shows that Gen2 will indeed be very sensitive to $\nu$SI.
-We show the expected numbers of events after 10 years of data taking as a function of deposited energy, using the same physics parameters as in \cref{fig:spectrumHESE} (When comparing with \cref{fig:spectrumHESE}, notice also that here the energy range is wider and we show 10 bins per decade instead of 9.)
-The bottom panel shows the difference between the expected number of events with and without $\nu$SI, divided by the square root of the former, which gives a conservative unverestimate of the expected statistical uncertainties.
-As we see, unlike presently at IceCube, the much wider energy range together with the increased statistics will undoubtedly disentangle a power-law spectrum from $\nu$SI with a modified spectral index.
+We show the expected numbers of events after 10 years of data taking as a function of deposited energy, using the same physics parameters as in \cref{fig:spectrumHESE}.
+The bottom panel shows the difference between the expected number of events with and without $\nu$SI, divided by the square root of the former, which gives a conservative underestimate of the expected statistical uncertainties.
+As we see, unlike presently at IceCube, the much wider energy range, together with the increased statistics, will undoubtedly disentangle a power-law spectrum from $\nu$SI with a modified spectral index.
 To better understand the sensitivity of Gen2, though, we must explore the impact of weaker $\nu$SI.

 \Cref{fig:gen2_10MeV} quantitatively shows that even relatively weak $\nu$SI would profoundly impact the Gen2 observations.
 We show the expected spectrum in Gen2, assuming a normalization compatible with current IceCube observations.
 In the bottom panel, we show the difference between the number of events with and without $\nu$SI, divided by the expected statistical uncertainties.